Tenkiller State Park

-Tenkiller State Park is a 1190 acre Oklahoma state park located in northwestern Sequoyah County, Oklahoma, near the city of Vian, Oklahoma.
-Larger cities nearby include Sallisaw, Muskogee and Webbers Falls, Oklahoma.
+Tenkiller State Park is a 1190 acre Oklahoma state park located in northwestern Sequoyah County, Oklahoma, near the towns of Vian, Oklahoma and Gore, Oklahoma.
+Larger towns nearby include Sallisaw, Gore, and Webbers Falls, Oklahoma.

 The park adjoins Lake Tenkiller, which is the sixth-largest reservoir in Oklahoma, based on normal water capacity.

 An area of 2590 acres, abutting the park on the west, comprises the Tenkiller Wildlife Management Area, and is licensed to the Oklahoma Department of Wildlife Conservation for a state game management and hunting area.
 Hunters in this area will find abundant deer, quail, dove, duck, geese, rabbit and squirrel.

 The park is 1 of 7 Oklahoma State Parks that are in the path of totality for the 2024 solar eclipse, with 3 minute and 54 seconds of totality.

 History

 Tenkiller Ferry Lake, also known as Lake Tenkiller, was named after the Tenkillers, a prominent Cherokee family who owned the land in the area.
 The park was added to the Oklahoma State Park System in 1953, when the Oklahoma Tourism and Recreation Department (ORTD) leased land adjacent to the Tenkiller Ferry Project from the U. S. Army Corps of Engineers (USACE).